Why Experience Matters in a Through-Channel Marketing Automation Provider

 Early Players in Distributed Marketing Technology

 The early players in Distributed Marketing technology mostly came from ad agencies and printing industry visionaries.
 It’s notable that prior to true Distributed Marketing software, early products were called “Web-to-Print” solutions.
 They primarily sold software to printing companies.
 And those printing companies would offer their Web-to-Print tools to their clients.
 Skip forward a few years, and you have several thousand printing companies offering this type of value-added product in order to secure the print collateral and direct mail work from the brands they service.
 Such products still exist today, but they are usually serving as a single-point solution and have limited customization capabilities when compared to the leaders defining the industry and investing in new product functionality.
-The early products were designed to support traditional marketing.
-Digital marketing tactics had not fully evolved — yet.
+The early products were designed to support traditional marketing tactics (such as radio, TV and newspaper ads, as well as outdoor advertising and direct mail).
+At that time, in the early 2000s, digital marketing tactics had not fully evolved — yet.

 The Evolution of TCMA